How much do you know about EMP protection? Do you know how to protect your gear from an EMP?

 Consider having two sets of gear in separate Faraday cages.
 The first one would be small and only have a few items, like an AM/FM/Shortwave radio and a few walkie-talkies.
 Your second one would be larger and contain all of your main gear, which you would open only after a reasonable amount of time or when you needed the equipment inside.

-As you can see, protecting your electronic gear isn’t difficult.
+As you can see, EMP protection isn’t difficult.
 Unfortunately, EMP will destroy most electronic equipment and take out the power grid.
 However, by taking simple precautions now, you can ensure that you have functioning equipment to make the transition to a whole new way of life a little easier.